brunof99/Data-Driven-Health-Insights/README.md

 ## Project Objectives
 The project will be divided into 3 subprojects, with the following goals:

-1. Cleaning and preprocessing data (Data Preparation Notebook).
+1. Cleaning and preprocessing data (Data Cleaning & Preparation Notebook).
 2. Explore patterns and trends in patient data (Exploratory Data Analysis Notebook).
 3. Create predictive models for in-hospital mortality and identify high-risk patient subgroups for adverse events (Predicting Hospital Mortality & Clinical Risk Stratification Notebook).